- Fee assured

 Current NHS consultant posts held

-Clinical Tutor/Lecturer in Clinical Psychology
+Clinical Tutor / Clinical Psychology

 Research (Phd) supervisor at the New School of Psychotherapy and Counselling